esamattis/react-zorm/README.md

                 className={errors.email("errored")}
             />
             {errors.email((e) => (
-                // Render when the field has an error
+                // Rendered when the field has an error
                 <ErrorMessage message={e.message} />
             ))}
             Password: